There are a couple of eye-opening books that changed the way I think about my life.

 5. The 4-Hour Workweek

 Once I had read “The 4-Hour Workweek,” it was impossible to keep believing the 9-to-5 lie.
 I had to break away.
+It was this book that got me started with the digital nomad lifestyle.

 Where the book falls short:

-Even if you are lucky enough to find an underserved market, eventually, somebody else will figure it out too.
-And if they are willing to work more than four hours per week, they will soon provide a better product and a better customer experience.
-The result — your customers will switch to your hard-working competitor.
+Even if you are lucky enough to find an underserved market, eventually, somebody else will find it, too.
+If they are willing to work more than four hours per week, they will soon provide a better product and a better customer experience.

-6. Vamps and Tramps
+6. Vamps & Tramps

 “Vamps and Tramps” is an essay collection by American scholar and feminist Camille Paglia.